PhD Program

 RESEARCH AREAS

-(B) Biochemistry: Molecular enzymology; Microbial metabolism and regulation; Aromatic hydrocarbon metabolism and genetic engineering; Molecular mechanisms of DNA replication, repair and packaging in double stranded DNA viruses
+(B) Biochemistry: Molecular enzymology; Microbial metabolism and regulation; Aromatic hydrocarbon metabolism and genetic engineering; Molecular mechanisms of DNA replication, repair, and packaging in double-stranded DNA viruses

-(D) Cell Biology: Microtubule dynamics; Bacterial cell division; Chromosomal and extra chromosomal segregation in fungi; Neurobiology; Motor proteins.
+(D) Cell Biology: Microtubule dynamics; Bacterial cell division; Chromosomal and extrachromosomal segregation in fungi; Neurobiology; Motor proteins

 (E) Immunology: Tumor Immunology; Cancer biomarker.